abdulrehman2/ckad/06-Networking/06-networking-notes.md

           number: 80
 ```

-K8s expect a default backend service in case on path matches, it route traffice to that service
+K8s expect a default backend service in case no path matches, it route traffic to that service

 For multiple host names